-Elsewhere, Clarence Seedorf recently financed construction of the Clarence Seedorf Stadium in Para, Suriname, while his Champions for Children projects have earned him civil honors at home and also in the Netherlands.
+Elsewhere, Clarence Seedorf recently financed construction of the Clarence Seedorf Stadium in Para, Suriname, while his Champions for Children projects have earned him civil honours at home and also in the Netherlands.

-Lionel Messi is one of UNICEF's most high-profile ambassadors while Cristiano Ronaldo has been active in canvassing for Save the Children.
-The Real Madrid superstar donated 100,000 pounds to fund a cancer center in his native Madeira after doctors treated his mother for the illness there.
+Lionel Messi is one of Unicef's most high-profile ambassadors while Cristiano Ronaldo has been active in canvassing for Save the Children.
+The Real Madrid superstar donated £100,000 to fund a cancer centre in his native Madeira after doctors treated his mother for the illness there.
 Ronaldo has also been involved in extensive rehabilitation work in the province of Aceh, Indonesia, following the devastating 2004 tsunami.
-And both players have also taken up FIFA's '11 for Health' cause which aims to improve children's knowledge, attitude and behavior towards disease in the developing world.
+And both players have also taken up Fifa's '11 for Health' cause which aims to improve children's knowledge, attitude and behaviour towards disease in the developing world.

 Our interest in their lives off the pitch means that when they have fallen short of our expectations or the standards ‘public life’ demands, the media is quick to jump on their indiscretions.
 But it is also worth looking at the other side of the coin, specifically at how football stars are using their profiles and fortunes to make a positive difference to the causes that matter to them, because it can bring so much more satisfaction.